Andrew Jackson: Legacy

-His legacy has been variously used by later presidents.
+Jackson's legacy has been variously used by later presidents.
 Abraham Lincoln referenced Jackson's ideas when negotiating the challenges to the Union that he faced during 1861, including Jackson's understanding of the constitution during the nullification crisis and the president's right to interpret the constitution.
 Franklin D. Roosevelt used Jackson to redefine the Democratic Party, describing him as a defender of the exploited and downtrodden and as a fighter for social justice and human rights.
+The members of the Progressive Party of 1948 to 1955 saw themselves as the heirs to Jackson.
 Donald Trump used Jackson's legacy to present himself as the president of the common man, praising Jackson for saving the country from a rising aristocracy and protecting American workers with a tariff.
-In 2016, President Barack Obama's administration announced it was removing Jackson's portrait from the $20 bill and replacing it with one of Harriet Tubman.
-Though the plan was put on hold during Trump's presidency, President Joe Biden's administration resumed it in 2021.
+In 2016, Barack Obama's administration announced it was removing Jackson's portrait from the $20 bill and replacing it with one of Harriet Tubman.
+Though the plan was put on hold during Trump's first presidency, Joe Biden's administration resumed it in 2021.

+The debate over Jackson's legacy—his significance as an outsider who represents the ultimate triumph of the "common man" or as a symbol of undemocratic racism and brutality—continues into the 21st century.
+The Indian Removal Act has been described as ethnic cleansing.
+To achieve the goal of separating Native Americans from the whites, coercive force such as threats and bribes were used to effect removal and unauthorized military force was used when there was resistance, as in the case of the Second Seminole War.
+The act also has been discussed in the context of genocide, and its role in the long-term destruction of Native American societies and their cultures continues to be debated.
+In the last decade, white supremacist groups have used Jackson's image in their literature, and in 2020, anti-racist protestors in Washington D.C. attempted to pull down the Andrew Jackson statue in Lafayette Square.

-Jackson usually rated highly as a president, but his reputation is dropping.
-His contradictory legacy is shown in opinion polls.
-A 2014 survey of political scientists rated Jackson was the ninth-highest rated president, but the third-most polarizing.
-He was also rated the third-most overrated president.
-In a C-SPAN poll, Jackson was ranked the 13th in 2009, 18th in 2017, and 22nd in 2021.
+Jackson was historically rated highly as a president, but his reputation began to decline in the 1960s.
+His contradictory legacy is shown in scholarly rankings.
+In a C-SPAN poll of historians, Jackson was ranked the 13th in 2009, 18th in 2017, and 22nd in 2021.
+The Presidential Greatness Project, which surveys political scientists, found that Jackson was rated the 9th greatest president in 2014, falling to 15th in 2018 and 21st in 2024, but he was rated the third most polarizing president after Barack Obama and George W. Bush in 2014 and the second most polarizing after Donald Trump in both 2018 and 2024.